JeanOsorio/SeQura/README.md

 - [X] Espose a totalAmount to allow merchant to request a financial value
 - [X] Show select and modal component as show in mockup file
 - [ ] Allow merchant to styled the components
-- [ ] Create a buffer using a weakMap for the track method instead of sending the events instantly
+- [ ] Create a buffer using a weakMap for the track method instead of sending the events

+### Final Decision

+SeQura team like the solution, but although the Communications Service is a personal code they complain about handle other request like patch or handle form data because this is not need it in the exercise.
+Another problem the SeQura team found was the SeQura Service go to the catch on the postEvent request even though the backend server was responding a 200 code.
+So if you want to use my solution as inspiration fix those things